 As pressure grows to cut the federal budget, the Alliance is partnering with the LWCF Coalition, AVCRP Coalition, and others to greatly expand its work on appropriations (fact sheet).
-Spending on land, water, ocean and wildlife programs comprises just 1.26% of the federal budget and has grown just 2% over the last 30 years, yet a new study shows that these programs help to support 9.4 million jobs and over $1 trillion in economic activity.
+Spending on land, water, ocean and wildlife programs comprises just 1.26% of the federal budget and has grown just 2% over the last 30 years, yet a new study shows that these programs support 9.4 million jobs and over $1 trillion in economic activity.
 We need your help to defend these critical investments from disproportionate cuts -- NOW is the time to tell your legislators which federal programs you rely on and how they benefit your community.

-Conservation Funding Updates
+Funding Advocates Updates

 For public officials:

 The America’s Great Outdoors Initiative is a key opportunity to place private conservation, land trusts and the policy tools we need at the center of the Obama administration’s vision for the future of conservation.

 Investing more than a billion dollars in conservation programs each year, the Farm Bill now far exceeds other federal sources of conservation funding.
 Learn more, and help us improve and expand easement programs in the 2012 Farm Bill.

 The Land and Water Conservation Fund and Forest Legacy are important sources of funding for federal and state acquisitions of land and easements.
 Help us secure dedicated funding and make these programs more available to land trusts.